adlnet/xAPI-Spec/xAPI.md

 ### 4.1.7 Timestamp:
 The time at which the statement took place, formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601%22%20%5Cl%20%22Durations).
+This should include the timezone and reporting tools MAY consider timestamps from different timezones that represent the same logical times to be equivalent.

-Note that this can differ from the system time of the event, such as in the case of formal or informal learning that occurs outside of the system.
+Note that timestamp can differ from the system time of the event, such as in the case of formal or informal learning that occurs outside of the system.
+Timestamps in subStatements MAY be in the future to denote a deadline for planned learning.
+Outside of subStatement objects, timestamps SHOULD normally be the current or a past time.

 <a name="stored"/>
 ### 4.1.8 Stored: